 The fecal flotation should set for a minimum of 10 minutes.
 The slide (or coverslip) may be removed from the fecal container and examined, then replaced on the flotation device if a longer flotation time is desired.

-The slide has a coverslip placed on it and the entire area is examined in a methodical pattern (Figure 1) to be sure that no eggs are missed.
+The slide has a coverslip placed on it and the entire area is examined in a methodical pattern (see Figure 1 above) to be sure that no eggs are missed.
 The slide is examined first on 10X, and then two fields are examined on 40X for any protozoa eggs or cysts.
 It is important to systematically scan the entire slide so no worm eggs or protozoa are missed.

 This procedure is also used to create a slide that is allowed to air dry for staining.
 A stained fecal smear can be examined under high power for the presence of inflammatory cells, bacteria, and protozoa.

-Giardia is identified on fecal smears as highly motile swimming organisms.
+Giardia in Dogs is identified on fecal smears as highly motile swimming organisms.
 Although giardia is small, it will be the largest moving organism seen on a smear.
 Look for motion to identify giardia.
-The cyst form of giardia will not be moving (picture below right).
-Giardia has several flagella that propel it and appear as if it has a tail (picture below left.
+The cyst form of giardia will not be moving (picture 1 below).
+Giardia has several flagella that propel it and appear as if it has a tail (picture 2 below).
 The monkey face or banjo shape is characteristic for giardia (See Figure 3).

 Small bowel and large bowel disease and colitis can be seen in pets infected with giardia.
 Adult animals infected with giardia may be presented because of weight loss and a syndrome of decreased digestion of nutrients.